On $\overrightarrow{C_{n}}$-irregular oriented graphs: On C_3 -irregular graphs

 We continue our investigation by examining $\overrightarrow{C_3}$-irregular graphs.
-We address the question of what values the order of a $\overrightarrow{C_3}$-irregular graph can have. \begin{definition} In this section, every graph isomorphic to $\overrightarrow{C _3}$ is called a triangle. \end{definition}
+We address the question of what values the order of a $\overrightarrow{C_3}$-irregular graph can have. \begin{dfn} In this section, every graph isomorphic to $\overrightarrow{C _3}$ is called a triangle.\end{dfn}